psathyrella/partis/docs/germline-inference.md

 ![v gene counts](images/v-gene-counts.png)

-but the csv version probably generally more useful.
+but there is also a csv version if you want to read for further processing.
 These are also written after the hmm step (in `<plotdir>/hmm/overall/{v,d,j}_gene.{csv,svg}`), and those will generally be very similar, except that a more stringent minimum prevalence threshold is applied, so any genes with a very small number of counts will be absent.
 This is probably more accurate, hence why it's done that way, but is far from assured that they're not actually present at a low level.
 Note that this prevalence info is also written to the `--parameter-dir`, so is available even if `--plotdir` isn't set.